 Let’s jump right to it.
 Here are our top picks for where to stay in Winnipeg, Manitoba, Canada.

-- Where to Stay in Winnipeg
+Where to Stay in Winnipeg

 Looking for a specific place to stay?
 These are our highest recommendations for places to stay in Winnipeg.

 This cosy and social hostel is strategically located in St. Boniface.
-This neighbourhood is bursting with culture and has tons of cafes, restaurants and parks to enjoy.
+This neighborhood is bursting with culture and has tons of cafes, restaurants and parks to enjoy.
 This hostel offers three unique styles of rooms, perfect for all types of travellers.
 A small breakfast is also included with each reservation.

 Sometimes the best way to experience a destination is from a good dorm room with good people.
 Book one of these sweet hostels in Winnipeg and get ready for the time of your life!